Toparvion/sprintegration/README.md

 ## Tips & tricks
 * H2 web console is available at [http://localhost:8080/h2-console](http://localhost:8080/h2-console).
 * There are 5 commits in repository that correspond to main steps described above.
 The application is fully runnable on every one of them.
-Each commit is tagged with `Step_x` tag, where `x` is from 1 to 5.
+Each commit is [tagged](https://github.com/Toparvion/sprintegration/tags) with `Step_x` tag, where `x` is from 1 to 5.

 ## Build & run
-Navigate to repository dir.
-Then:
+[Clone](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended) the repository.
+Then navigate to the cloned repository dir and execute:
 ##### To build
 ```
 gradlew build